spencermountain/garbage-patch/README.md

 // {foo: [1, 2]}
 ```

-4. **sneaky-splat** an 'add' patch on an object doesn't need an key, if the value is also an object
+4. **- sneaky-splat -** an 'add' patch on an object doesn't need an key, if the value is also an object:

 ```js
 let json = { foo: { bar: true } }